12 Best Lower Back Home Exercises To Build Strength

 How To Do It

-It can also help alleviate low back pain since it improves the overall strength and stabilization of your core.
+It can also help alleviate low back pain since it improves your core’s strength and stabilization.

 It is often used in Physical Therapy to help patients improve the strength of their lower extremities.